Agree with our rating?

 Headquartered in Phoenix, Arizona

-Smart Card Merchant Services is a reseller of First Data, TSYS, and Worldpay contracts and a registered ISO/MSP of Fifth Third Bank.
+Smart Card Merchant Services is a reseller of First Data (now Fiserv), TSYS, and Worldpay contracts and a registered ISO/MSP of Fifth Third Bank, Cincinnati, Ohio.
 It is headquartered at 3320 W Cheryl Dr, Ste A-160, Phoenix, Arizona 85051-9594, although other addresses in the Phoenix area have also been associated with it.
 The company does not disclose the identities of its owners on its website, but, as noted above, it appears to share ownership with Eschelon Merchant Services and EMV Payment Systems.

 Smart Card Merchant Services Review Table of Contents

 - Costs & Contract: Smart Card Merchant Services appears to offer variable contract terms that are commonly paired with long-term equipment leases.

 - Complaints & Service: Smart Card Merchant Services has received nearly 40 public complaints.

 - BBB Rating: Smart Card Merchant Services has an “F” rating with the Better Business Bureau and has received 3 complaints and 1 review in the last 3 years.